Amy Callaghan: Political career

 Callaghan was selected as the Scottish National Party's candidate for the seat of East Dunbartonshire in September 2019.
-At the December 2019 general election, Callaghan won the seat, beating the incumbent MP and Liberal Democrat leader, Jo Swinson.
+At the December 2019 general election, she won the seat, only narrowly beating the incumbent MP and Liberal Democrat leader, Jo Swinson.

-On 7 January 2020, she was selected as the SNP's Spokesperson for Pensions and Intergenerational Affairs.
+On 7 January 2020, she was appointed as the SNP's spokesperson for pensions and intergenerational affairs.
 She made her maiden speech in parliament nine days later, during which she spoke about Scottish independence and protecting the NHS from the Tories.

 In March 2020, she was selected as a member of the House of Commons Health and Social Care Select Committee.
-She was later discharged from the Committee in June 2020 due to her brain haemorrhage and subsequent period of recovery.
+She was later discharged from the committee in June 2020 because of her brain haemorrhage and subsequent period of recovery.

 During her recovery, Callaghan contributed to parliamentary debates virtually under processes that had been introduced to cope with the Covid-19 pandemic.
 However, following the removal of these processes, in February 2022 she returned to the House of Commons to deliver a speech in person.
-She described her return as "against doctor’s orders."
+She described her return as "against doctor's orders".

 Callaghan said she was travelling to London to raise the issue of a constituent who had suffered a stroke and was struggling with financial support.
-In what the Daily Mirror described as a "powerful return to Parliament", the East Dunbartonshire MP pushed Work and Pensions Secretary Therese Coffey to commit to "revisiting the current levels of Universal Credit", claiming that the current level of support left people "barely getting by."
+In what the Daily Mirror described as a "powerful return to Parliament", she pushed the work and pensions secretary, Thérèse Coffey, to commit to "revisiting the current levels of Universal Credit", claiming that the current level of support left people "barely getting by".

 She has spearheaded the campaign for a proxy voting system.
-In January 2022, she wrote to then Leader of the House, Jacob Rees-Mogg, urging him to bring back proxy voting and virtual participation for those with long-term health conditions.
-Rees-Mogg subsequently suggested he was against the introduction of digital voting as MPs would not take votes "seriously" if they participated remotely.
+In January 2022, she wrote to then Leader of the House, Jacob Rees-Mogg, urging him to bring back proxy voting and virtual participation for those with long-term health conditions; Rees-Mogg subsequently suggested he was against the introduction of digital voting as MPs would not take votes "seriously" if they participated remotely.

 On her physical return to the House of Commons in February 2022, Callaghan stepped up her calls for proxy voting during a speech in parliament and in a serious of interviews including with the Daily Record.
-In March 2022, she raised the issue again in the House of Commons, describing parliamentary procedures as "exclusionary."
+In March 2022, she raised the issue again in the House of Commons, describing parliamentary procedures as "exclusionary".